Almost every blogger’s advice to new bloggers includes “choose a niche.”

 Bloggers don’t post about everything because there is way too much to talk about.
 And those who don’t post about blogging itself will barely talk about it.
 It doesn’t mean that they don’t have anything to say.

-Also look for posts that talk about what bloggers learnt in their time as a blogger.
-Those posts often have the more abstract points which don’t fit into typical advice posts.
+Also, look for posts that talk about what bloggers learnt in their time as a blogger.
+Those posts often have more abstract points which don’t fit into typical advice posts.

 I am writing this post purely out of FRUSTRATION.
 You have no idea how hard it was for me to stay neutral until now, but I did it because I like my discussion posts to have at least some bits of neutrality in them.
 It allows you to form an opinion without pushing mine on you immediately, and I think a true discussion is one where the basic facts are laid out for everyone to know.